CherylZ4/Retina/README.md

 # Retina

-A python application that utilizes your webcam to point out what certain items are
+A python application that enables users to upload images captured from their webcams or files.
+Utilizing Cohere AI, the program efficiently identifies and recognizes all the objects present on the screen.

 ### Running